PavanRangani/docs/docs/prd/tasks/tasks-notifications.md

 - Notification icon is also available when there isn't any unread notifications.
   - In such a case, On click, opens My Task page directly
   - In such a case, if user is already on My Task page, icon is disable.
 On hover it shows proper message in tooltip
 - In Notification dialog, provides a way to quick navigation to My Task page at bottom of the dialog.
 If user is already on My Task page, button is disable.
-On hover it shows proper message in tooltip
+On hover it shows proper message in tooltip.

 ## UI Rules